-Residents are required to provide documentation of vaccinations, microchip and a photograph of the pet before permission is granted.
-Pets are neither to run free nor be tied or chained nor to become a nuisance to other residents.
-LEASH LAW ENFORCED.
-No barnyard, exotic, or wild animals allowed.
-Violations of community standards may result in the loss of your pet privilege.
+Residents are required to provide documentation of vaccinations, microchip and a photograph of the pet before permission is granted to have pet.
+Pets are required to be leashed.
+Leash law is enforced.
+Pets are not permitted to run free, be tied or chained, or to become a nuisance to other residents.
+No barnyard, exotic, or wild animals are allowed.
+Violations of community standards may result in the loss of your pet privileges.

-MCRD Parris Island Veterinarian, 228-3317.
-Int.
+may result in the loss of your pet privileges.
+Parris Island Veterinarian, 228-3317 Int.
 We sincerely hope that the above information will be helpful regarding housing occupancy.
 Please feel free to call MCAS Beaufort Military Housing Office, at 228-6000 and MCRD Parris Island at 228-2853, if you have any questions.

-Signature/Date
+Signature/Date: